spilliams/steno/journal.md

+- 2020-11-17 Maybe I'll be satisfied looking at the [progress.json activity page](https://github.com/spilliams/steno/commits/main/progress.json)
+    for an indication of how consistently I'm practicing.
+It's no heatcalendar, but it'll do.
+    In other news, I've got a cheat sheet of punctuation and whitespacing (the book didn't mention, but it's `T*AB` for a tab character).
+Next item todo is to figure out how people manage modifier keys and navigation keys.
+    The real crux is this use case: hold down ctrl (or cmd).
+Press tab any number of times.
+Also hold shift.
+Press tab some more times.
+Let go of shift... let go of ctrl (cmd).
 - 2020-11-15 Upgraded to Plover v4.0.0.
 When they say "back up your plover.cfg"
     that file is in `C:\Users\<username>\AppData\Local\plover\plover\`.
     Wondering if there's a way to stay accountable for daily activity without